hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 ---
 name: lab-challenge-3.1
-# 👩‍💻 Lab Challenge 3.1: Instructions
+# 👩‍💻 Lab Challenge 3.1: Using the Nomad CLI

 * Start the "Nomad Basics" track by clicking the purple "Start" button on the "Nomad CLI" challenge of the track.
 * While the challenge is loading, read the notes in both screens.